How should we respond to our disappointments?

-When Yahuwah saw that the people of Nineveh repented and turned from their wickedness, He then displayed His abundant merciful nature again:
+When Yahuwah saw that the people of Nineveh repented, turning from their wickedness, He then displayed His merciful nature:

 And God saw their works, that they turned from their evil way.
 And God repented [out of compassion, He turned from] the evil that He had said to do to them, and He did not do it.
 (Jonah 3:10)